Deutsche Wohnen & Co. enteignen: Signature collection—phase 2

 A further 349,658 signatures were collected over a four month period between 26 February and 25 June 2021.
 At least 261,000 signatures were checked, with over 175,000 of them being legally valid, exceeding the quorum of 170,000 signatures or 7% of eligible voters (German Berlin citizens) required to initiate a public referendum.
 It was the highest number of signatures ever collected in a Berlin referendum.

-Referendum
+Referendum vote

+The referendum passed with over one million Berliners or 59.1% of the total vote in favour.

+Expert commission

+After the referendum passed, a 13 member expert commission was established to determine the constitutionality of the referendum and its compatibility with Article 15 of the Basic Law that deals with expropriation.
+On 28 June 2023, nearly two years later, the commission concluded in its 150 page report that landlords can be expropriated and compensated with below-market value by the Berlin government.

+Second referendum

+On 26 September 2023, two years after the first referendum passed, campaign organizers announced a plan for a second referendum, a legal referendum that would be legally binding in contrast with the first one.

+First referendum results

-With the signature collection phase cleared, a referendum was scheduled for 26 September 2021, the same time as the Berlin state and federal elections.
-A majority of votes in favour of the referendum and a minimum of 25% of all eligible voters in favour are needed for the referendum to succeed, approximately 625,000 votes.
-In 2013, the energy referendum was approved by 83% of those who voted, but failed because only 24.2% of Berlin voters voted in favour, while the quorum required was of 25% or more to do so.
+With the signature collection phase cleared, a referendum was scheduled for 26 September 2021, the same day as the Berlin state and federal elections.
+A majority of votes in favour of the referendum and a minimum of 25% of all eligible voters in favour were needed for the referendum to succeed, approximately 625,000 votes.
+In 2013, the energy referendum was approved by 83% of those who voted, but failed because only 24.2% of eligible Berlin voters, voted in favour, while quorum required 25% or more voters to pass.

 Reception

+Conceptual development and publications

+The initiative Deutsche Wohnen & Co enteignen started with a one-page paper listing their demands in fall 2018, a condensed version became the text of the referendum in 2019-2021.
+Between 2020 and 2023 the initiative expanded its concepts of socialization step by step and published several brochures dealing from tenant organization, legal and financial requirements of expropriation to climate justice.
+In 2022, an edited volume published by the initiative summarized the German debate on socialization, including voices from legal experts, the Berlin Senate, trade unions and environmental organizations.
+The volume also included a proposed law on socialization of housing, drafted by the initiative in 2021.
+Since federal law in Germany knows no standardized institutional form for socialized land, the initiative in 2023 further conceptualized their model of a public law institution called "Gemeingut Wohnen" that could take over administration of socialized housing stock in Berlin.